 Depending on your school, parents may be eagerly anticipating or dreading homework.
 It is important to introduce any homework expectations up-front at your Back-to-School Night.

-Since I had some parents constantly asking for extra homework and others who barely had time to do much at all, I used Homework Bingo in my classroom.
-I made sure to explain how this worked to parents during Open House before I began assigning homework in my classroom.
+I had some parents asking for extra homework and others who barely had time to do much at all.
+This is why I use Homework Bingo in my classroom.
+I made sure to explain how this worked to parents during Open House.
+I wanted things to be clear before I began assigning homework in my classroom.

 Share how you prefer to communicate.